fredrikaverpil/hatch-playground/README.md

 python -m build
 ```

-🍑 for continuous deployments, have CI create the tag based incremental numbering or [conventional commits](https://www.conventionalcommits.org/).
+🍑 for continuous deployments, have CI create the tag based on incremental numbering or [conventional commits](https://www.conventionalcommits.org/).

 ### Publish